hpssjellis/mcu-stable-edu-launch/rak2270-sticker-tracker/video-playlist.md

 # RAK2270 Sticker Tracker (Main Playlist)
+Live on Dec 22 2023
 https://www.youtube.com/watch?v=Eye5zlfl3I8&list=PL57Dnr1H_egsfctG_K8AQ9uGhaLsTth6x

 Full coverage of the main sticker tracker.
 Every video
+1. Intro to the entire project.
+Needs the ML webSerial site tutorial as well.
+1. AT Command intro
 1. Setup login at https://trackpac.io/  (Use the QR code to set it up your rak2270stickertracker. ( Do not cut the bottom off the sticker to activate it)
 1. removing label (I pull it down enough to show the battery terminals.
 Reminder don't destroy the qr code)
 1. unsolder positive terminal of battery